Water School Schedule

 Thursday, October 16, 11:00 a.m. – 12:00 p.m.

-Bozeman Water Treatment Facility Training Room
+Bozeman Water Facility Training Room - 814 N Bozeman Ave, Bozeman, MT Groundwater

-Groundwater Well Systems – Well Q&A
+Well Systems – Well Q&A

 0.1 CECs